Diyi2020/Diyi2020.github.io/_pages/about.md

 For scientific computing, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve real problems.

-Recent Research Focus:
+Research Focus of this month:

-1. Numerical Method and Numerical analysis for Moire Materials: ML, Dynamics
+1. Numerical Method and Numerical analysis for Moire Materials

-2. Quantum Algorithms: Input model, Dynamics, State preparation
+2. Quantum Algorithms: Input model, Open Quantum System

-3. Quantum Many Body System (mildly making progress along this line): DFT...............
+3. Quantum Many Body System (mildly making progress along this line): DFT...

-Plan to hold Seminar for Quantum Many Body Theory in 2D Materials